Father and Daughter

-"Father and Daughter" is a song by the American singer-songwriter Paul Simon.
-The song, written for the animated family film The Wild Thornberrys Movie, was released as a single in 2002.
-An alternate version later appeared on Simon's eleventh solo album Surprise (2006).
-When re-released as a single in 2006, the song became a Top 40 hit in the UK, his most recent to date.
+"Father and Daughter" is a song by American singer-songwriter Paul Simon.
+The song, written for the animated family film The Wild Thornberrys Movie, was released as a single in October 2002.
+An alternate version later appeared on Simon's 11th solo album, Surprise (2006).
+When re-released as a single in 2006, the song became a top-40 hit in the UK, giving Simon his most recent hit.
 The song is a ballad in which Simon expresses his love for his daughter, Lulu.

-The song was nominated for an Academy Award for Best Original Song, as well as the Golden Globe Award for Best Original Song.
+"Father and Daughter" was nominated for an Academy Award for Best Original Song, as well as the Golden Globe Award for Best Original Song.

 Background

 The song expresses the singer's hopes and dreams for his daughter.
 Simon wrote the song as an ode to his daughter, Lulu, who was seven at the time it was completed.
 Simon's son, Adrian, sings harmony on the song's choruses; he was 10 years old at the time of recording.
 He had heard his son singing along to it while driving and encouraged him to contribute to it.